 Many machine manufacturers, as well as HEIDENHAIN, offer programming courses for the TNCs.
-We recommend these courses as an effective way of improving your programming skill and sharing information and ideas with other TNC users.
+We recommend these courses as an effective way of enhancing your TNC programming skill and sharing information and ideas with other TNC users.

 Touch Probe Cycles User's Manual: